ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install PI Adapter for OPC UA using Docker.md

 ### Provide persistent storage for the Docker container

-Complete the following to run the container:
+Complete the following steps to run the container:

-1. Use the docker container image opcuaadapter created previously.
+1. Use the docker container image `opcuaadapter` created previously.
 2. Type the following in the command line (sudo may be necessary):

 	```bash